 Apart from its stunning location, a stone thrown away from all the jaw-dropping landscapes Iceland is known for, the city of Reykjavík, which barely has 150K inhabitants – half of the country’s population – is just otherworldly.

-Again, I spend there some time in 2012, while I was doing my EVS (for all of you who wonder, that is European Volunteer Service, a program funded by EU part of Youth in Action.
+Again, I spent some time there in 2012, while I was doing my EVS (for all of you who wonder, that is European Volunteer Service, a program funded by EU part of Youth in Action.
 Highly recommended if you can get a hold of a spot!).

-So different to any other European capital, the fact that is a bit isolated in the middle of the Atlantic Ocean is only seen as an advantage to me really.
+So different from any other European capital, the fact that it is a bit isolated in the middle of the Atlantic Ocean is only seen as an advantage to me really.

 I would say it usually helps to have had loads of fun in one city to make it to this particular list.
 Well, that wasn’t any different here.
 From party to party, and tour to tour I got to experience a different Athens than the one I had in my mind since that student summer trip.